Pomphorhynchus laevis

 Pomphorhynchus laevis is an endo-parasitic acanthocephalan worm, with a complex life cycle, that can modify the behaviour of its intermediate host, the freshwater amphipod Gammarus pulex.
 P. laevis does not contain a digestive tract and relies on the nutrients provided by its host species.
 In the fish host this can lead to the accumulation of lead in P. laevis by feeding on the bile of the host species.

 Life cycle and host species

 Pomphorhynchus laevis is a parasite with a complex life cycle, meaning that it needs multiple host species to complete it.
 The female releases eggs containing acanthor that are then ingested by an arthropod.
 The acanthor is then released from the egg and becomes acanthella which penetrate the host's gut wall and transforms into the infective cystacanth stage which presents as a cyst.
-The larval stages (cystacanths) reside in the hemocoel of its intermediate host, gammarids.
-From them it is trophically transmitted to fish.
-Several fish species can serve as the definitive host, where P. laevis infect the intestine.
+The larval stages (cystacanths) reside in the hemocoel of the intermediate host, gammarids.
+From them the parasite is trophically transmitted to fish.
+Several fish species can serve as the definitive host, in which P. laevis infect the intestine.
 In the fish host, bile is an important resource for the growth of P. laevis.
-The preferred final hosts of Pomphorhynchus laevis include the chub, Leuciscus cephalus and barbel, Barbus barbus when in freshwater and the minnow, Phoxinus phoxinus when in an isolated body of water.